 We’ll say it one more time.
 Your online donation page needs to be mobile friendly!

-However, all of this advice won’t be helpful if your online donation page stands on its own.
+However, this advice won’t be helpful if your online donation page stands on its own.

-You can’t trust that likeminded supporters will find their way to your page on their own.
-You need an effective outreach strategy that uses emails, social media, peer-to-peer campaigns and other digital communications that drive visitors to your online donation page.
+You can’t trust that like-minded supporters will find their way to your page on their own.
+You need an effective outreach strategy that uses emails, social media, peer-to-peer campaigns, and other digital communications that drive visitors to your online donation page.

 If your message inspires donors to want to learn more on their own, their first stop will be your website.
 And your homepage should give them the information they are looking for while directing them to your online donation page.

-So, do yourself, and your mission a favor.
+So, do yourself and your mission a favor.
 Make sure you aren’t missing out on support because of a poorly performing online donation page.